-Course Instructors: Beatriz Torres

-Communication Studies & Latin American, Latino & Caribbean Studies btorres@gac.edu

-Jeffrey Rathlef

-Director for Community-Based Service and Learning jrathlef@gac.edu

-Linda Shaw

-January Interim Coordinator Center for International and Cultural Education (507) 933-7150 Ishaw@gustavus.edu
+Course Instructors: Beatriz Torres Communication Studies & Latin American, Latino & Caribbean Studies btorres@gac.edu Jeffrey Rathlef Director of Center for Servant Leadership jrathlef@gac.edu Linda Shaw January Interim Coordinator Center for International and Cultural Education (507) 933-7150 Ishaw@gustavus.edu

-Travel Sites

-In Cuba, we will be based mainly in Havana, a city founded by the Spanish in the 16th century.
+Travel Sites In Cuba, we will be based mainly in Havana, a city founded by the Spanish in the 16th century.
 Based in the working class neighborhood of Marianao, we will have classes at the Centro Martin Luther King, Jr., an ecumenical organization attached to the Ebenezer Baptist Church.
 While in Havana we will speak with community leaders and visit cultural sites.
 Students will have the opportunity to utilize popular education methodology in order to engage in various religious communities both within and around Havana.
-We will also travel to Mantazas Province where students will have short-term homestays with Cuban families.

 Off limits to US travelers for years, Cuba is now becoming accessible through new educational programs licensed by the US State Department.